 Lump charcoal, for example, will get your meal ready fast if you want speed.
 On the other hand, hardwood briquettes will help you burn slower, allowing time for other things.
 So, as we said, the best really depends on what you need.

-To choose the right one for you, we’d advise that you consider your purpose as well as the charcoal cost.
+To choose the right one for you, we’d advise to learn more about difference between the lump charcoal and briquettes.
+And consider your purpose as well as the charcoal cost.

 There are different types of charcoal in the market that’ll be useful to you in different ways.
 In this article, we’ve covered five of them.
 All that’s left now is for you to lay your hands on one and grill yourself a mouthwatering meal.
 Good luck, Grilliator!